Understanding the impact of migraine

 We’ll come back to Jane later, but her story is one that I hear all the time.

 No. It’s not simply a “headache.”
-A migraine is a disabling neurologic disorder.
+Migraine is a disabling neurologic disease.
 It has a huge impact on the quality of life and function of individuals.

-Migraines are ranked as the second most disabling condition worldwide by The Global Burden of Disease report in 2016.
-Aside from the physical pain – which is enough of a burden – there is the anxiety of anticipating an attack, strain on family relationships, decrease in quality of life, financial implications in missing work...and the list goes on.
-The worst part is that they are completely invisible and almost impossible to describe to someone who has never experienced a migraine.
+Migraine is ranked as the most disabling disease in women under 50 by the Global Burden of Disease Study (2019).
+Aside from the pain and associated sensory symptoms (sound, light, smell sensitivity) or nausea – which is enough of a burden for most – there is the anxiety of anticipating an attack, strain on family relationships, decrease in quality of life, financial implications in missing work...and the list goes on.
+The worst part is that they are completely invisible and almost impossible to describe to someone who has never experienced a migraine attack.

 Who is affected by migraine?